delendum-xyz/zk-knowledge/README.md

 ### Technology Highlight:

-- trust-minimized interaction with full nodes and do not interact directly with the blockchain
+- Trust-minimized interaction with full nodes and do not interact directly with the blockchain
-- much lighter on resources and storage but require higher network bandwidth
+- Much lighter on resources and storage but require higher network bandwidth
-- linear time based on chain length: verify from the root to the target height (may be from a trusted height, therefore constant length)
+- Linear time based on chain length: verify from the root to the target height (may be from a trusted height, therefore constant length)
 - Process overview:
     - retrieve a chain of headers instead of full block
     - verify the signatures of the intermediary signed headers and resolve disputes through checking with full nodes iteratively